 Panel page: Blanket Properties

 During placement, the Blanket mode of the Properties panel can be accessed by pressing the Tab key.
-Once the blanket is placed, all options appear.

 The Properties panel supports multiple object editing, where the property settings that are identical in all currently selected objects may be modified.
 When multiples of the same object type are selected manually, via the Find Similar Objects dialog or through a Filter or List panel, a Properties panel field entry that is not shown as an asterisk (